 - Interacting with students, residents and fellows of a variety of subspecialties, with opportunities to design and deliver bedside and didactic education.

 LVH–Cedar Crest provides to fellows the opportunity to gain experience managing patients requiring extracorporeal membrane oxygenation.

 Fellows manage poisoned patients at LVH–Muhlenberg.
 This community hospital is 13 miles from the LVH–Cedar Crest campus.
 It features an inpatient mental health facility and a unique intensive care unit manned only by emergency medicine residents and intensivists.

-Fellows also treat patients in our established toxicology clinic located at the Tilghman Street Express Care location.
+Fellows also treat patients in our established toxicology clinic located at LVHN ExpressCARE–Tilghman.
 This clinic is the only outpatient toxicology referral clinic in northeast Pennsylvania.
-Fellows are provided the opportunity to evaluate and manage patients referred from industrial, occupational, and local medical clinics.
-The clinic also provides screening and preventative services when appropriate.
+Fellows are provided the opportunity to evaluate and manage patients referred from industrial, occupational and local medical clinics.
+The clinic also provides screening and preventive services when appropriate.